 Use of Numbering Sequences

-MYOB Advanced uses numbering sequences to automatically generate identifiers (IDs) for new objects of a certain type when they are created, whether manually by users or automatically by the system.
+MYOB Acumatica uses numbering sequences to automatically generate identifiers (IDs) for new objects of a certain type when they are created, whether manually by users or automatically by the system.
 Numbering sequences are used, for example, for customer invoices, vendor bills, inventory receipts and issues, accounts payable and accounts receivable payments, batches, schedules, and allocations.

 You can use the predefined numbering sequences without changes, or you can modify them to suit your organization's needs.
 Also, you can create new sequences.
 If your organization has branches, numbering sequences for documents associated with branches can be split into subsequences that have different prefixes or specify different ranges of numbers.